IVUS Intravascular Ultrasound Helped Charlotte Improve Leg Circulation

 If you are experiencing chronic leg pain, leg swelling, or if you have one leg larger than the other, you could be suffering from May-Thurner Syndrome.

-At The Vein & Vascular Institute of Riverview, our vascular surgeons diagnose and treat May-Thurner Syndrome using Intravascular Ultrasound and stenting performed on an outpatient basis.
+At The Vein and Vascular Institute of Riverview, our vascular surgeons diagnose and treat May-Thurner Syndrome using Intravascular Ultrasound and stenting performed on an outpatient basis.

-To schedule a vein consultation with one of our Riverview Board-Certified Vascular Surgeons, give us a call today at (813) 999-3992.
+To schedule a vein consultation with one of our Board Certified Vascular Surgeons, give us a call today at (813) 999-3992.